palaiologos/BlackjackTracker/README.md

 Blackjack Helper.

 What:
-This is an Android app for recording and managing casino wins and losses in the game of Blackjac.
+This is an Android app for recording and managing casino wins and losses in the game of Blackjack.